Bada Gaon

 Rawan Urf Bada Gaon is a village near Khekra, a town in the district of Bagpat, Uttar Pradesh.
-It is famous for Maa Mansa Devi Temple, This Temple was established by Ravana.
-It is historic and one of the oldest temple in baghpat.
-It is also famous for Digambar Jain Mandir.
-In Bada Gaon, the people of Bada Gaon doesn't burn the statue of Ravan because Bada Gaon was settled by Ravan.

-Along with it in badagaon there is a Shri Parshwanath Atishaya Kshetra Prachin Digambar Jain Mandir that houses an idol of Lord Parshvanath, the 23rd Tirthankara of Jainism and the Trilok Teerth Dham Mandir.

-Its proximity to Delhi, has made it a prominent religious site.
+It is the location of several religious Hindu and Jain shrines, including the Maa Mansa Devi Temple, the Digambar Jain Mandir, the Shri Parshwanath Atishaya Kshetra Prachin Digambar Jain Mandir, and the Trilok Teerth Dham Mandir.
+Its proximity to Delhi has made it a prominent religious site.
 It is roughly about 29 km from Dilshad Garden (East Delhi) and one can go from either State Highway 57 or Loni-Bhopura Road.